Bhuvanaarkala07/MQWeather_app/README.md

 * It also provides much flexibility to incorporate SOLID priciples easily.

 ### TDD
 -  TDD is is best approach test the code
-- Added integration tests
+- Added integration tests to test end points
--
-- Uinit tests